ryoy531/Asm2sv/README.md

 ####

 ___
-#### Step.2B Prepare a bash script for batch execution of Asm2sv for multiple target genomes.
+#### Step.2B Generate command lines for multiple target genomes (for parallel run of Asm2sv).
-_*In case of analyzing only one target genome, you don't need to perform this step.
-Please just read it._
+By using the 'makecmd' option of Asm2sv, you can prepare command lines of multiple target queries.
+To use this, you need to prepare a list file (.csv) that describes information of path of data files for reference and target genomes.
 ```
-$ /path/to/Asm2sv makecmd -i list_for_batch_exec.csv -t 16 -x 16 -n 5000
+$ /path/to/Asm2sv makecmd -l list_for_batch_exec.csv -c chrname_info.tsv -t 16 -x 8 -n 5000 --vcf
 ```
 ####